atluriml/WaWe/README.md

 **Required Must-have Stories**

-* [fill in your required user stories here]
 * [] users are able to login/sign-up/logout from the application
-* [] users are able to apply price range, cusine, dietary restriction, and location location filters before the application chooses a restaurant for the user
+* [] users are able to apply price range, cuisine, dietary restriction, and location filters before the application chooses a restaurant for the user
-* [] users are able to get directions/navigate to the chosen resturant
+* [] users are able to get directions/navigate to the chosen restaurant
 * [] users are able to mark a restaurant as visited
-* [] users can add resturants to a favorites subcategory that the app will also incorporate as a filter
+* [] users can add restaurants to a favorites subcategory that the app will also incorporate as a filter

 **Optional Nice-to-have Stories**

-* [fill in your option user stories here]
 * [] social media aspect where users can recommend restaurants to their friends and can share their meals with their friends
 * [] user can shake their phone/mobile device for the roulette to start
 * [] user can make reservations (if applicable)